d3v4s/ums-framework/README.md

 <hr>

-Il framework UMS (User Management System) e' stato sviluppato per aiutare lo sviluppo di una Web App, che necessita di una semplice gestione degli utenti.
-Questo framework implementa il design pattern MVC (Model View Controlller).
+UMS (User Management System) framework, to develop a Web App, which requires a user management system.
+This framework implements the MVC (Model View Controlller) design pattern.